ThePlexinator/StateofLove/README.md

 ```
 .newState(pathToFile {string},identifier {string})
 ```
-Loads and stores the specified state with the given identifier.
+Loads and stores the specified state, assigning it to the given identifier, then executes its :load() function.
 The ID (Identifier) must be unique, so no two states can have the same ID.

 ```
 .removeState(identifier {string})